The requirement to price mark goods are laid down in the Price Indicators (Jersey) Regulations 2008.

-Do I have to display the price of goods in my shop window?
+Displaying the price of goods in your shop window

 If you remove the items from the window to sell to consumers then they should be price marked.
 The exception to this is jewellery, watches or precious metals with a selling price over £3000.

 Changing prices during a sale

 You are allowed to display a notice informing customers of a general price reduction.